ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 Execution evaluates each item from top to bottom.

-At any time during evaluation, the _environment_ is the ordered sequence of available definitions.
+At any time during evaluation, the _environment_ is the ordered sequence of available definitions. *Environment* is also known as *Context* in other languages.

 Here, the name `tau` is added to the top-level environment.
 ```ocaml